-The researcher used interview guide as a tool to obtain firsthand information from the key informants on the services they get from Microfinance institutions and how such services have enabled them to grow.
+The researcher used interview guide as a tool to obtain firsthand of information from the key informants on the services they get from Microfinance institutions and how such services have enabled them to grow.
 As noted by Amin (2005), interview is an appropriate data collection tool, because the researcher is able to explain and clarify the questions being asked.
-It accessed in depth information on the microfinance services and the growth of SMEs in Kampala.
+It accessed in depth information on the microfinance policies and financial performance in Kisoro municipality.
 Responses were compared with those from questionnaires.
-The method had a number of advantages.
+The method has a number of advantages.
 It ensured interaction and social situation at motivational to both the interviewer and the interviewee.
 It also gave chance for getting highly personalized data, eases probing and gives a good return rate.
-This technique was also unique as it aimed at obtaining insights regarding the intricacies of issues regarding the study variables (microfinance services and the growth of SMEs) from the selected SMEs.
-This study concentrated on face to face interviews.
-Those interviewed included 2 managers from Salaam Microfinance Institution and 5 SME owners whose businesses had greatly grown in the city.
+This technique was also be unique as it aimed at obtaining insights regarding the intricacies of issues regarding the study variables (microfinance policies and financial performance) from the selected SMEs.